Earls Court Exhibition Centre: Opposition to demolition

 The demolition of Earls Court was opposed by the 'Earl's Court Area Action Group', which began a 'Save Earl's Court' campaign.
 The Group is composed of local residents and interested parties who would be affected by the exhibition centre's destruction and subsequent 20 years of proposed redevelopment.

 Darren Johnson, a Green Party member of the London Assembly, wrote to the Mayor of London, Boris Johnson, and argued that "the Earl's Court demolition plans are a recipe for a disaster, with massive economic, social and environmental consequences.
 The winners will be the wealthy developers and overseas property speculators while the losers will be the community, local businesses and Londoners who will lose one of the capital's key exhibition centres."

-The Guardians London blogger Dave Hill cited concerns over the number and relative affordability of the housing units that will be constructed on the site after the proposed demolition of Earls Court, as well as concerns over the views of local residents.
+The Guardians London blogger Dave Hill cited concerns over the number and relative affordability of the housing units to be constructed on the site after the proposed demolition of Earls Court, as well as concerns over the views of local residents.

-Despite the opposition, Boris Johnson approved the redevelopment plans on 3 July 2013.
+Boris Johnson approved the redevelopment plans on 3 July 2013, stating: "I'm in no doubt that the development will provide a massive boost not just to this part of the capital, but to London's wider economy as well."